Don't Wait to Get Help. Call (800) 291-0963 Now!

 U. S. Veterans, who were exposed to asbestos during their military service, are at risk of developing Mesothelioma and other asbestos-related diseases.
 The latency period for asbestos cancer can be 10-50 years after your initial exposure.

 There are approximately 25 million veterans in the United States.

 U.S. Navy Ships contained more than 300 asbestos-containing products and materials that were used regularly in the constructions of ships until 1980.

-Thousand of military veterans served on U. S. Navy ships with the peak exposure years from 1930-1980.
+Thousands of military veterans served on U. S. Navy ships with the peak exposure years from 1930-1980.

-1 out of 3 veterans will develop an asbestos related disease in their lifetime.
+1 out of 3 veterans will develop an asbestos-related disease in their lifetime.

 Statute of Limitations for Mesothelioma and asbestos exposure varies from state to state.

 The Statute of Limitations for Mesothelioma begins when a person is either diagnosed or dies, not the date of their exposure.

 An experienced Mesothelioma attorney can help you file a claim before your Statutes of Limitations expires.

 Contact a Mesothelioma lawyer today for a free, no obligation Mesothelioma case evaluation to find out if you have a viable claim.